 It’s all too easy to forget that Cyberpunk 2077 is an RPG first and foremost.
 From a glance, you’d be forgiven for thinking it’s a stylish first-person shooter, an open-world game like Grand Theft Auto, or a Deus Ex-inspired immersive sim.
 As the delays will attest, this is a ludicrously ambitious undertaking.

 However, after playing Cyberpunk 2077 for four hours it’s clear that while there are hints of all of those genres, this is a role-playing game through and through.
-Choices are built into every nook and cranny of Night City, and every decision you make when developing your V – whether that’s the character build you spec towards, the clothes you wear, or the bars and clubs you visit – will impact how your story unfolds.
+Choices are built into every nook and cranny of Night City, and every decision you make when developing your V – whether that’s the character build you spec towards, the clothes you wear, or the bars and clubs you visit – will affect how your story unfolds.

 We spoke to level designer Max Pears about our lengthy Cyberpunk 2077 hands-on session, the challenges of building shooting and driving mechanics for the first time, Witcher 3 easter eggs, and the experience of writing a single-player story that doesn’t neglect player choice.
+You can pre-order Cyberpunk 2077 on the Humble store here.

 PCGamesN: How much does the Life Path choice affect the game?